usersotiris/nonlinearclustering/README.md

 without breaking any of the clusters.
 Repeating the procedure recursively provides a theoretically justified and efficient non-linear clustering technique.

+We provide two variations of this methodology ,"i-DivClu-M" for maximum margin clustering and "i-DivClu-D" for density based clustering.

-The provided scripts can be used to compare experimentaly "i-DivClu" with "Kernel k-Means" and "Spectral Clustering" in a number of real world dataset with respect to clustering efficiency and computational cost.
+The provided scripts can be used to compare experimentaly "i-DivClu" with popular methods also considered able to handle non linearity in a number of real world dataset with respect to clustering efficiency and computational cost.

 ## License